magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/runtime/index.md

 ## Decoupled deployments

-A PWA Studio storefront and it's backing Magento instance should be deployed as separate instances on separate hardware.
+A PWA Studio storefront and its backing Magento instance should be deployed as separate instances on separate hardware.
 Using [UPWARD][] allows you to deploy these applications using different technology stacks with the dependency configured at build-time.

 Another option is to deploy the storefront to the Magento server directly using the [PHP implementation of UPWARD][].